Vikuuu/Vikuuu.github.io/_posts/2025-06-22-basic-inverted-index.md

 ![inverted index image](/assets/img/index.png)

-Inverted index is the data structure that powers the most if not all the **Infomation Retrieval** mechanisms, be it _web search engine_, _elasticsearch_ (which is powered by _Apache Lucene_ under the hood written in Yava{Java}).
+Inverted index is the data-structure that powers the most if not all the **Information Retrieval** mechanisms, be it _web search engine_, _ElasticSearch_ (which is powered by _Apache Lucene_ under the hood written in Yava{Java}).
-I started reading about it after getting to know that _Elastic Search_ uses different type of database data indexing from my senior.
+I started reading about it after getting to know that _ElasticSearch_ uses different type of database data indexing from my senior.
 So I did what I wanted to do, starting reading a little about it and started to think about implementing it (who wouldn't want to do that).

-In this blog, I will be sharing how I created a _toy_ **Inverted Index** data-structure, and will(not) be creating a simple parser for **Boolean Query** to retrieve the relevent data that I want(maybe next time).
+In this blog, I will be sharing how I created a _toy_ **Inverted Index** data-structure, and will(not) be creating a simple parser for **Boolean Query** to retrieve the relevant data that I want(maybe next time).

 ## What is Inverted Index